garro95/desim/README.md

 processed events and methods to process the next event in the simulation and to run all the events until a certain condition is verified.

-A process is a generator that yields a variant of the `Effect` enum.
+A process is a coroutine that yields a variant of the `Effect` enum.
 Using this type the process may interact with the simulation, for example scheduling events or requesting resources.